Gruyere Spinach Strata

 Instructions

 - Cook the onion in the butter till soft.
-Add ½ teaspoon salt, ¼ teaspoon pepper and nutmeg and cook, stirring, for about a minute.
+Add ½ teaspoon salt, ¼ teaspoon pepper, and nutmeg and cook, stirring, for about a minute.
 Mix in spinach, then remove from heat.

-- Spread about a third of the bread cubes in a buttered 9 x 13 dish and top evenly with a third of spinach mixture.
+- Spread about a third of the bread cubes in a buttered 9 x 13 dish and top evenly with a third of the spinach mixture.
 Sprinkle with a third of each cheese.
 Repeat with two more layers of each component.

 - Whisk together milk, eggs, mustard, and remaining ½ teaspoon salt and ¼ teaspoon pepper and pour over strata.
-Cover with plastic wrap and refrigerate at least 8 hours.
+Cover with plastic wrap and refrigerate for at least 8 hours.

 - Preheat oven to 350°.
-Let strata sit at room temperature about a half hour before baking.
+Let strata sit at room temperature for about a half hour before baking.

-- Bake uncovered till golden, and cooked through, 45 to 55 minutes.
+- Bake uncovered till golden and cooked through, 45 to 55 minutes.
 Let stand 5 minutes before serving.

 Nutrition Information: